cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 key type `prefix` when creating addresses.
 For all basic public keys, `contents` should just be the raw unencoded public key bytes.

+### Named Accounts

+Some accounts can have a fixed name.
+We were discussing an idea of an account with a predefined name (eg: `me.regen`), this could be used by institutions or modules.
+Without going into details, this kind of addresses are compatible with the hash based addresses discussed here as long as they don't conflict with the same length.
+More specifically, any special account, with custom naming, must not have length equal 20 byte nor 32 bytes.

+### Module Addresses

+TODO

 ## Consequences